panzerdp/dmitripavlutin.com/content/posts/133-react-unmounted-but-alive/index.md

 }
 ```

 What would be the solution to this issue?
-As the warning suggests, you need to cancel any active asynchornous tasks if the component unmounts.
+As the warning suggests, you need to cancel any active asynchronous tasks if the component unmounts.
 Let's see how to do that in the next section.

 ### 2. Cleanup the fetch request

-In case of using `useEffect()` hook, you need to return from the effect callback a special [cleanup function](/react-useeffect-explanation/#6-the-side-effect-cleanup) that's going to be executed right after the component is unmounted.
+In the case of using `useEffect()` hook, you need to return from the effect callback a special [cleanup function](/react-useeffect-explanation/#6-the-side-effect-cleanup) that's going to be executed right after the component is unmounted.

 ```javascript{4-6}
 function MyComponent() {